-Christian Science Quarterly™ Bible Lessons — Online Edition, Vol. 128, No. 05
+Christian Science Quarterly™ Bible Lessons — Online Edition, Vol. 130, No. 20

 © 2019 The Christian Science Publishing Society.
 Redistribution of any kind is prohibited.
 All rights reserved.
 Published weekly by The Christian Science Publishing Society, 210 Massachusetts Avenue, Boston, Massachusetts, 02115-3195, USA, an activity of The First Church of Christ, Scientist, in Boston, Massachusetts.

-The design of the Cross and Crown seal is a trademark owned by The Christian Science Board of Directors and is used by permission.
+The design of the Cross and Crown is a trademark owned by The Christian Science Board of Directors and is used by permission.
 Christian Science Quarterly is a trademark owned by The Christian Science Publishing Society.
 Both marks are registered in the United States and in other countries.